elegencecodeman/Custom_Radio/README.md

-# Claudio AI Radio
+# AI Radio Project

-Claudio AI Radio is a local-first AI DJ project.
+ AI Radio is a local-first AI DJ project.
 It combines a Node.js backend, a React/Vite frontend, weather and calendar context, music search, and TTS announcements to turn a short user prompt into a narrated playback queue.

 ## Features